-No suitable breeding sites for Frog (Rana temporaria) or Smooth Newt (Lissotriton vulgaris) are found within the survey area.
+No evidence of breeding activity of Frog (Rana temporaria) or Smooth Newt (Lissotriton vulgaris) was found within the survey area.
 No Common (or Viviparous) Lizard (Zootoca vivipara) were recorded within the site.

 5.2.5 Protected Invertebrates

 The Marsh Fritillary butterfly (Euphydryis aurinia) is Ireland's only Habitats Directive Annex II insect species.
 In Ireland, the species relies solely on Devil's-Bit Scabious as its larval food plant.